RetroDECK/ES-DE/INSTALL-DEV.md

         <!-- The platform(s) to use when scraping.
 You can see the full list of supported platforms in es-app/src/PlatformId.cpp.
         The entry is case insensitive as it will be converted to lower case during startup.
-        This tag is optional but the system can't be scraped if it's left out.
+        This tag is optional but scraper searches for the system will be inaccurate if it's left out.
         You can use multiple platforms too, delimited with any of the whitespace characters (", \r\n\t"), e.g. "megadrive, genesis". -->
         <platform>snes</platform>

         <!-- The theme to load from the current theme set.
 See THEMES.md for more information.
         This tag is optional and if it doesn't exist, ES-DE will attempt to find a theme with the same name as the system name.
         If no such match is made, the system will be unthemed.
-        It's strongly recommended to include this tag even if it's just to clarify that the theme should correspond to the system name. -->
+        It's recommended to include this tag even if it's just to clarify that the theme should correspond to the system name. -->
         <theme>snes</theme>
     </system>
 </systemList>